Imperial Chemical Industries: Australia

 The subsidiary ICI Australia Ltd established the Dry Creek Saltfields at Dry Creek north of Adelaide, South Australia, in 1940, with an associated soda ash plant at nearby Osborne.
 In 1989, these operations were sold to Penrice Soda Products.

-An ICI plant was built at Botany Bay in New South Wales in the 1940s and was sold to Orica in 1997.

-The plant once manufactured paints, plastics and industrial chemicals such as solvents.
-It was responsible for the Botany Bay Groundwater Plume contamination of a local aquifer.
+An ICI plant was built at Botany Bay in New South Wales in the 1940s and was part of the Orica demerger in 1997.
+This plant once manufactured paints, plastics and industrial chemicals such as solvents.
+It had been detirmined to be the source of the Botany Bay Groundwater Plume contamination of a local aquifer.

 Bangladesh

 In 1968 a subsidiary of Imperial Chemical Industries (ICI) was established in then-East Pakistan.

 After Bangladesh gained independence in 1971, the company was incorporated on 24 January 1973 as ICI Bangladesh Manufacturers Limited and also as Public Limited Company.
 The company divested its investment in Bangladesh and was renamed as Advanced Chemical Industries Limited (ACI Limited) on 5 May 1992.
 The company sold its insect control, air care and toilet care brands to SC Johnson & Son in 2015.
 Currently Advanced Chemical Industries (ACI) Limited is one of the largest conglomerates in Bangladesh with a multinational heritage operating across the country.
 The company operates through three reporting divisions: Pharmaceuticals, Consumer Brands and Agribusiness.